ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/creating-a-private-registry-with-pulumi/guide.en-ca.md

 ## Objective

-You can create an OVHcloud Managed Private Registry through the OVHcloud Control Panel, but you can also deploy a cluster programmatically, with  Infrastructure as Code (IaC) tools.
+You can create an OVHcloud Managed Private Registry through the OVHcloud Control Panel, but you can also deploy a registry programmatically, with  Infrastructure as Code (IaC) tools.
 This can be done through Terraform thanks to our OVHcloud provider, and now also with Pulumi.

 ### Pulumi